mlhartme/stool/client/documentation.md

 to see if your stage is running and to see the stage urls.

-To remove the stage, stop the application with
+To delete the stage, stop it with

     sc stop